cosmos/ibc-go/docs/architecture/adr-027-ibc-wasm.md

 Currently in ibc-go light clients are defined as part of the codebase and are implemented as modules under `modules/light-clients`.
-Adding support for new light clients or updating an existing light client in the event of a security issue or consensus update is a multi-step process which is both time consuming and error prone.
+Adding support for new light clients or updating an existing light client in the event of a security issue or consensus update is a multi-step process which is both time-consuming and error-prone.
 In order to enable new IBC light client implementations it is necessary to modify the codebase of ibc-go (if the light client is part of its codebase), re-build chains' binaries, pass a governance proposal and validators upgrade their nodes.